 Zone of Proximal Development (ZPD)

-Ah, you thought I wouldn’t have a Z didn’t you?
+Ah, you thought I wouldn’t have a Z, right?
 ZPD is an educational concept.
-Just like children going through school, ZPD is the fancy name for the process of training a model progressively more difficult tasks, so it can improve its ability to learn.
+Like children going through school, ZPD is the fancy name for training a model to perform progressively more complex tasks to improve their learning ability.

-Interested in learning more about how Provar is using intelligent capabilities in its solutions?
+Interested in learning more about how Provar uses intelligent capabilities in its solutions?
 Connect with us today!